Overland Communications Guide – FRS Vs. GMRS Vs. CB Vs. HAM (Amateur Radio)

 In addition, you are less likely to have interference/radio chatter because Amateur Radio is not quite as common amongst the general public.

-If you are someone wanting the best equipment, Amateur Radio is for you.
-The only problem is unlike GMRS which can communicate with FRS too, Amateur Radio can only communicate with other Amateur Radio users by law.
+If you are someone who wants the best equipment, Amateur Radio is for you.
+The only problem is that, unlike GMRS, which can communicate with FRS too, Amateur Radio can only communicate with other Amateur Radio users by law.
 This is a substantial downside in my opinion because GMRS gives you a lot of flexibility for simply handing out some cheap FRS radios to folks who don’t have anything…but you can’t hand out an Amateur Radio.

 Overland Communications: How To Communicate When Overlanding or Off-Roading in Your 4Runner